 A pro tip from Piprider: The most common mistake is chasing a price that has already risen too far.
 The highest-probability entries always happen during pullbacks.
 Be patient.

 2.2.
-Breakout Trading Strategy
+Breakout and Liquidity Grab Strategy

 How it works: